hommg/Simon/README.md

 	EndRoundFragment

-The first fragment controls thedisplaying of the longest stored sequence.
+The first fragment controls the displaying of the longest stored sequence.
 The second fragment controls the background thread containing the CountDownTimer.
 Finally, the third fragment controls the exit process from the GameActivity view.